DNA Replication Fidelity Group

 - The genetics and biochemistry of eukaryotic DNA mismatch repair

-Thomas A. Kunkel, Ph.D., leads the DNA Replication Fidelity Group within the Laboratory of Structural Biology.
-He has published numerous peer-reviewed articles in leading scientific journals, as well as several book chapters.
+Thomas A. Kunkel, Ph.D., leads the DNA Replication Fidelity Group within the Genome Integrity and Structural Biology Laboratory.
+Kunkel has published numerous peer-reviewed articles in leading scientific journals, as well as several book chapters.
 He received his doctorate in 1977 from the University of Cincinnati.
 Following a postdoctoral fellowship at the University of Washington, he joined the NIEHS in 1982.